 Lemke, C., 2010.
 Combinations of time series forecasts: when and why are they beneficial?.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 This is the latest version of this eprint.